ultraleetj/liilypond-frescobaldi-fragmentos-snipets-/README.md

 ## contents and explanation (usage) of each snipet

 This project contains an xml file of for now six (6) snipets which can be imported directly into the snipet manager for frescobaldi.
+All of them will appear in the code fragments (insert menu, accessed by pressing alt plus i in the main window) of frescobaldi, except the template which will appear on the second "new" item on the file menu, effectively as a template.
 Current snipets are named in Spanish, but I could make a version with English names if desired or needed.
 These are:

 * coda as a rehearsal mark: Puts a coda symbol into a markup text instruction where the edit cursor is currently located.
 You can substitute the word coda inside the code for segno or any other musical symbol you might need.
 * enclose selected text into modern rehearsal mark: This just puts a markup block and a box block around the selected text at the edit cursor.
 This is done because normally, boxes around letters which indicate a song section such as A, B, and so on are seen more clearly by  sighted musicians.